ugorji/go/codec/README.md

     Our extensive benchmarks show us outperforming Gob, Json and Bson by 2-4X.
     This was achieved by taking extreme care on:
       - managing allocation
-      - stack frame size (important due to Go's use of split stacks),
+      - function frame size (important due to Go's use of split stacks),
-      - reflection use
+      - reflection use (and by-passing reflection for common types)
       - recursion implications
       - zero-copy mode (encoding/decoding to byte slice without using temp buffers)
   - Correct.